Crockpot Chicken Noodle Soup

 4. Stir together – Add the shredded chicken and cooked noodles back to the crockpot.
 Stir and serve.
 If you need to add more liquid to the soup, add a can of Swanson’s chicken broth or water and season with more of the chicken bouillon granules to taste.

-It’s the classic tale that every mom tells her child, but it turns out there is some truth to the idea that chicken soup helps the common cold.
+There is some truth to the idea that chicken soup helps the common cold and is a comfort food.
 The hot broth is known to clear congestion and hydrate the body to get rid of those pesky viral germs.
 Our mom always told us if we really want to kick our colds, add more onion and pepper.
 Plus, a nourishing bowl of soup just feels so good!
-It’s one of our favorite things to make anytime we feel a bit under the weather.
+It’s one of our favorite things to make any time we feel a bit under the weather.

 Recipe Tip